MervCodes

 Java

-• Strip debug information and unnecessary metadata from JAR files.
+• Strip debug metadata from JARs

-Use Docker BuildKit and Cache Mounts
+BuildKit Cache Mounts

 RUN --mount=type=cache,target=/var/cache/apt \